labgem/pangenomeNEM/README.rst

 Contrary to a pangenome where gene families families are partionned in core genome or accessory genome based on a threshold of occurence, this approach esimate the best partionning via a statiscal approach.
 Thereby this processing required calculation steps so that it is not instantanous.
 Performing a lot of resampling can thus required heavy calculations and this why it is not acheived by default.
 Nevertheless, it is possible to perform these resampling using the -e flag.

-We also offers de the possibility to customize the resampling using 4 parameters : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING (See the figure below to obtain an idea of the effect of the 4 parameters).
+We also offers de the possibility to customize the resampling using 4 parameters provided to the ep option : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING (See the figure below to obtain an idea of the effect of the 4 parameters).
 The last parameter allows to jump some combinations of organisms by a determined STEP to reduce the number of computation.
 For example purpose, to compute all the combinations (strongly discouraged !)
 RESAMPLING_RATIO must be equal to 1, MINIMUN_SAMPLING to 1, MAXIMUN_SAMPLING to Inf and STEP to 1.

 .. image:: images/resampling.png

 .. code:: bash

-	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -e 0.01 10 50 1
+	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -e -ep 0.01 10 50 1

 will generate 1% percent of all resampling with at mininum 10 combination for each size of the set of organisms and 50 maximum.
 The size of the combination will be increased by a step equals to 1.